sublimelsp/LSP/README.md

 ### Development Version

 Clone this repository into your Packages directory.
 Open the command palette and run `Package Control: Satisfy Libraries`.

 ## Getting started

 Follow the installation steps for a [specific language server](https://lsp.sublimetext.io/language_servers).

 Open a document supported by the language server.
 LSP should report the language server starting in the status bar.

-See more information in the [documentation](https://lsp.sublimetext.io) :open_book:.
+See more information in the [documentation](https://lsp.sublimetext.io).

 ## Getting help

-If you have any problems, see the [troubleshooting](https://sublimelsp.github.io/LSP/troubleshooting/) guide for tips and known limitations.
+If you have any problems, see the [troubleshooting](https://lsp.sublimetext.io/troubleshooting) guide for tips and known limitations.
 If the documentation cannot solve your problem, you can look for help in:

 * The [#lsp](https://discordapp.com/channels/280102180189634562/645268178397560865) channel (join the [SublimeHQ Discord](https://discord.gg/TZ5WN8t) first!)
 * By [searching or creating a new issue](https://github.com/sublimelsp/LSP/issues)